insightsengineering/r.pkg.template/CONTRIBUTING.md

 # Contributor guide

-First of all, thank you for taking the time to contribute!✌️ 🎉
+First of all, thank you for taking the time to contribute! ✌️ 🎉

 We love your input regardless of its size, content or scope - whether it is an issue, feature request, bug-fix or documentation enhancement.

 Thanks 🙏 You rock 🤘

-## Table Of Contents
+## Table of contents

 [👶 Getting started](#getting-started)